 Mr. Hickes: Thank you, Mr. Speaker.
-Mr. Speaker, I'd like to direct my question today to the Minister of Economic Development and Transportation is regarding from his Ministers' Statement earlier today.
-Mr. Speaker, on the bottom of the very first page, I'll quote "In Iqaluit the marine facilities are now substantially complete and it'll will be ready for community use in the summer of 2023".
+I would like to direct my question today to the Minister of Economic Development and Transportation.
+It is regarding from his minister's statement earlier today.

+Mr. Speaker, on the bottom of the very first page, I'll quote, "In Iqaluit the marine facilities are now substantially complete and it will be ready for community use in the summer of 2023."

-Mr. Speaker, I am sure the Minister will be expecting this question.
-I will ask him to indulge me a little bit as I have received a few messages already on the description of substantially complete so, I would appreciate it if you include in his response to my question of what is the Operation Plan to manage the facility.
+Mr. Speaker, I am sure the minister will be expecting this question.
+I will ask him to indulge me a little bit as I have received a few messages already on the description of substantially complete, so I would appreciate it if you include in his response to my question of what is the operation plan to manage the facility.
 Thank you, Mr. Speaker.

-Speaker: Honourable Minister of Economic Development and Transportation, Mr. David Akeeagok.
+Speaker: Hon.
+Minister of Economic Development and Transportation, Mr. David Akeeagok.

 Hon.
-David Akeeagok: Thank you, Mr. Speaker and Mr. Speaker I want to thank the Member for continually questioning me on this even outside of this House and I applaud that and that something we are working on as a department.
-This is for the Operation side this for it now that it is completed or substantially completed, the work has to for the Operations and Maintenance side that work we have been trying to work to try and get the policies and procedures in place.
-That one is still under works and once it is done, I will definitely share that with Members.
+David Akeeagok: Thank you, Mr. Speaker.
+I want to thank the member for continually questioning me on this even outside of this House and I applaud that and that something we are working on as a department.
+This is for the operation side this for it now that it is completed or substantially completed, the work has to for the operations and maintenance side that work we have been trying to work to try and get the policies and procedures in place.
+That one is still under works and once it is done, I will definitely share that with members.
 Thank you, Mr. Speaker.